-In this post, we’re going to share our Railhammer Nuevo 90 wiring diagram, which gets you up-and-running with a great P-90 tone.
-The Nuevo 90, as you may have been able to deduce from the name, is Railhammer’s modern take on the vintage P90 pickup.
+Let’s take a look at how to follow a Railhammer Nuevo 90 wiring diagram, which gets you up-and-running with a great P90 tone.
+The Nuevo 90, as you may have been able to tell from the name, is Railhammer’s modern take on the vintage P90 pickup.
 It features much of the same sound associated with the original P90, but the tone is a little more balanced, and the coils are a little more responsive than a vintage model.

 While the Nuevo 90 is the same size as a humbucker pickup, and it has two coils, four colored wires, and a bare wire like a standard humbucker, it’s not a humbucker.
 It’s considered a single-coil because one small coil picks up the bottom three bass strings, while another small coil picks up the top treble strings.
-Then Nuevo 90 uses a rail style coil for the bass strings and standard post style coil for the treble strings.
+The Nuevo 90 uses a rail-style coil for the bass strings and standard post-style coil for the treble strings.
 Like humbucker pickups, each coil has a beginning wire and an ending wire, and the bare wire shields the entire pickup.

 Luckily for us, Railhammer makes it easy by sticking to the same wiring code for their P90 style pickups, as well as their humbuckers.

 - One coil uses black and white

 You can see these colors represented in Figure 1.
 (Note: our graphic editor didn’t have a picture of one of these pickups, so we used a vintage P90 to represent it.)